Documents explaining your mortgage

 Instead of getting paid by the mortgage borrower, they take a commission from the lender.

 Follow the link below to find out more about the different types of service offered.

 Mortgage illustration document

-When a lender or an adviser recommends a mortgage, or when a lender gives a mortgage offer, they have to give you a mortgage illustration document which is tailored to your mortgage needs and explains:
+When a lender or an adviser recommends a mortgage, or when a lender gives a mortgage offer, they have to give you a mortgage illustration as part of their offer document which is tailored to your mortgage needs and explains:

-The Key Facts Illustration document or the ESIS if that is given to you instead, makes it easy for you to compare the total cost of mortgages side by side because the documents contain the same information, usually presented in the same way.
+The Illustration document d, makes it easy for you to compare the total cost of mortgages side by side because the documents contain the same information, usually presented in the same way.

 For example, you can quickly compare monthly repayments, and what happens at the end of any introductory deal.